samantha-roth/ROAR_workshop/README.md

 7. Aaaaand you all know how to use RStudio.

-PART 2: Create a pbs script to submit an R code to the cluster
+PARTS 1-2: Create a pbs script to submit an R code to the cluster

       #PBS -A open
    Allocation- Yours could also be the stat department allocation, "drh20_a_g_sc_default".
 There are 10 nodes and 20 processors per node available on this allocation.